List of tallest buildings and structures in Greater Manchester: Future skyline plans

 Unlike most major cities in the UK, Manchester does not have any significant general height restrictions.
 This has enabled a number of transformative proposals that will significantly expand the central Manchester city region with new districts and amenities.

+The tallest scheme is the 246 m Nobu Manchester skyscraper, now under construction in the central business district beside the completed Beetham Tower.
+The mixed‑use residential and hotel tower will host the luxury Nobu hotel brand.
+Planning approval was granted in spring 2025, with construction beginning in November that year.

 The current tallest proposal forms part of the newly approved Regent Park skyscraper district in Ordsall, which will sit adjacent to the New Jackson district.
-This district is planned to include at least 10 buildings, with the tallest potentially reaching 273 m (895 ft)—making it the third-tallest tower in the UK after The Shard and 22 Bishopsgate in London.
+This district is planned to include at least 10 buildings, with the tallest potentially reaching 242 m (792 ft).
 Although the scheme faced objections in July 2025 regarding the loss of retail options for existing residents, approval was granted for the development in November 2025.

-The next tallest proposal is the 246 m Nobu Manchester skyscraper, located in the central business district next to the completed Beetham Tower.
-This mixed-use residential and hotel tower will feature the luxury Nobu hotel brand.
-Planning approval was granted in spring 2025.

-The third-tallest proposal is the 213 m Lighthouse, planned as the focal point of the New Jackson skyscraper district by the end of the decade.
-As of November 2025, the Lighthouse proposals have been released but have not yet been submitted for formal planning approval.
+The second-tallest proposal is the 213 m Lighthouse, planned as the focal point of the New Jackson skyscraper district by the end of the decade.
+As of December 2025, the Lighthouse proposals have been released but have not yet been submitted for formal planning approval.
 The New Jackson skyscraper district itself is still undergoing a major transformation.
-The 154 m twin skyscrapers—Contour, Tower 1 and Contour, Tower 2—are currently under construction and scheduled for completion in 2026.
 In addition to the Lighthouse, New Jackson has seen proposals for twin 172 m 'Park Place' towers, as well as four towers under the 'Green' moniker—two planned at 154 metres and two at 141 m.
 When complete, the district will feature at least 12 skyscrapers above 150 m and at least four more above 100 m.